instrumentisto/rust-incubator/faq.md

 ##### <ins>*- When is a task considered completed?*</ins><br/>

-A task is marked as completed when you've made a Pull Request, and it's been reviewed, approved and merged.
+A task is marked as completed when you've made a Pull Request, and it's been reviewed and approved by all your mentors.
 After you complete your Pull Request, remove the "NOT READY / DRAFT / WIP" marker from the title and specify [our bot](https://github.com/1tbot) as a reviewer and tag all of your mentors in the comments section.
-Before mentor can merge your pull request into the main branch, you need to receive approval.
-If more than one mentor has reviewed your Pull Request and requested changes, you must receive approval from all involved mentors.
-If all the conditions are executed, mentors will be able to merge your PR and task considered as completed.
+Before [our bot](https://github.com/1tbot) can merge your pull request into the main branch, you need to receive approval.
+Before your pull request can be merged into the main branch, you must receive approval from all of your assigned mentors.

 ##### <ins>*- How do mentors distinguish between finished Pull Requesters and unfinished Pull Requesters?*</ins><br/>

-A task is marked as completed when you've made a Pull Request, and it's been reviewed and approved by one of the reviewers.
+A task is marked as completed when you've made a Pull Request, and it's been reviewed and approved by all your mentors.
 After you complete your Pull Request, remove the "NOT READY / DRAFT / WIP" marker from the title and specify [our bot](https://github.com/1tbot) as a reviewer and tag all of your mentors in the comments section.
 ##### <ins>*- Should I open an unfinished PR?*</ins><br/>

 Yes, you should.
 Open a PR as soon as you can, marking it with "NOT READY / DRAFT / WIP" in the title .
 Your mentors will review it once you remove this marker and specify [our bot](https://github.com/1tbot) as a reviewer and tag all of your mentors in the comments section.